quasarframework/quasar-framework.org/source/guide/app-pre-processors-and-webpack.md

 ## Coffeescript
 If you are using Coffeescript then you need to EITHER disable ESLint OR tell ESLint which Vue components are using Coffeescript.

 Note that `vue-loader` uses `lang="coffee"` to identify components which are using Coffeescript, but `lang="coffee"` is not recognizable for ESLint.
 Fortunately, ESLint (following traditional HTML) uses `type="xxx"` to identify the type of scripts.
 As long as a `<script>` tag has any `type` other than `javascript`, ESLint would mark the script as non-javascript, and skips linting it.
 Coffeescript's convention is to use `type="text/coffeescript"` to identify itself.
-Therefore, in your Vue components which are using Coffeescript, using both `lang` and `type` to avoid ESLint:
+Therefore, in your Vue components which are using Coffeescript, using both `lang` and `type` to avoid ESLint warnings:

 ```html
 <template>